-A very unique place in the Valpolicella hills, I Tamasotti is a fab country relais surrounded by vineyards, olive and cherry trees: the ideal place for a romantic break cuddled by the warmth of the Brusco family that includes six rooms, a restaurant, a farm, a winery, and a wonderful panoramic terrace with Jacuzzi.
+A very unique place in the Mezzane hills, near Verona, I Tamasotti is a fab country relais surrounded by vineyards, olive and cherry trees: the ideal place for a romantic break cuddled by the warmth of the Brusco family that includes six rooms, a restaurant, a farm, a winery, and a wonderful panoramic terrace with Jacuzzi.

 After leaving the hôtellerie world, Luisa and her husband Alessandro Brusco decided to create this enchanted world with the help of their son Giacomo, an agronomist, and his wife Sabina, oenologist and sommelier, who take care of the winery.

 The heart of this country-chic paradise is the restaurant room which looks like those sorts of cozy country living rooms that make you feel at home from the very first moment.
 With a beamed ceiling, a large fireplace, rustic furniture, and elegant mise-en-place with tablecloths by Eger or Busatti and Riedel glasses, I Tamasotti is just the perfect setting for a romantic dinner.